Second Battle of Cape Finisterre: Prelude

 Early in 1747 a French fleet of six ships of the line, a category of warship that included the largest and most powerful warships of the time, and five Indiamen, which were large, well-armed merchant ships, commanded by Squadron Commander Jacques-Pierre de la Jonquière, were escorting a convoy of 40 merchantmen bound for the Caribbean and North America.
 They were intercepted on 3 May by a British force of fourteen ships of the line, commanded by Vice-Admiral George Anson.
 In the ensuing five-hour first battle of Cape Finisterre the French lost all six ships of the line captured, as well as two frigates, two Indiamen and seven merchantmen.
 The fierce French resistance enabled most of the merchant ships to escape.
 On 20 June, 8 British ships under Commodore Thomas Fox intercepted a large French convoy inbound from the West Indies.
 The escorting French warships fled and 48 of 160 merchantmen were captured.

 By summer Anson was based ashore, in London, and his subordinate, Admiral Peter Warren, commander of the Western Squadron, was ill with scurvy.
-As a result, recently promoted Rear-Admiral Edward Hawke was given command of a squadron of fourteen ships of the line which sailed from Plymouth on 9 August.
+As a result, Rear-Admiral of the White Edward Hawke was given command of a squadron of fourteen ships of the line which sailed from Plymouth on 9 August.
 Hawke introduced a new system of signalling between ships, which had the potential to enable an admiral to handle his fleet more aggressively, and instilled into his captains something of his own desire to give getting to grips with the enemy priority over rigid adherence to Admiralty sailing orders.

 A large French convoy with a strong escort was assembling in Basque Roads, intending to sail for the West Indies.
 Hawke was tasked with intercepting it.
 Relatively inexperienced, he was given detailed orders, but he sailed well outside the limits laid down in them in his efforts to ensure that the convoy did not get past him.
 It seems that Hawke did not become aware of the contents of his orders until the day after he found and defeated the French.
 (Note: The naval historian Nicholas Rodger states that the orders had been "mysteriously 'mislaid'".
 Quotation marks in original.)
 The French, commanded by Vice Admiral Henri-François des Herbiers, set off on 6 October.